Joystream/joystream-landing/testnets/rome/forum-module.md

 ### Structure

-The structure of the forum is hierarchical, where each level of the forum is referred to as a topic category.
-The root category simply includes other child categories, nothing else.
+The structure of the forum is hierarchical, where each non-root node is referred to as a category.
+The root simply includes other subcategories, nothing else.
 It exists from the genesis of the forum, and can never be removed.
-All other categories, called _subcategories_, have an explicit name and explicit subject matter topic.
+All other categories have an explicit name and explicit subject matter topic.
 Within such a category there may be other subcategories, and also threads, which are sequences of posts under some headline title and initial post made by the author of the thread.
 Such categories can be added and removed.

 ### Posts and threads

-A thread is a sequence of posts, in a given topic category, which has some initial post from the original author, and title.
+A thread is a sequence of posts, in a given category, which has some initial post from the original author, and title.
 A post exists in the context of a thread, and has some position in thread post sequence, as well as a body text.
 Both threads have a corresponding author and creation date.
 The text in a post can be edited by any time by the original author, however the history of all texts are available in the state.

 ### Users